andresheredia1/HyBayesCal-pckg/README.md

 Bayesian Calibration Package.
 In this folder you will find the following python scripts:
 ***
 `config.py`: Python script that contains all the necessary file paths and variables.
 Change these according to the following comments:

-1. *input_worbook_name =* Name of *.xlsx file containing user input parameters including the whole path (“home/… /… /HyBayesCal-pckg/use-case-xlsx/*.xlsx”)
+* `input_worbook_name` =* Name of `.xlsx` file containing user input parameters including the whole path (“home/… /… /HyBayesCal-pckg/use-case-xlsx/*.xlsx”)
-2. *activateTM_path =* Path to the Telemac activation file (“home/… /… /HyBayesCal-pckg/env-scripts/activateTM.sh”)
+* `activateTM_path` = Path to the Telemac activation file (“home/… /… /HyBayesCal-pckg/env-scripts/activateTM.sh”)
-3. *results_filename_base =* Write this according to how it is written in the .cas base file.
+* `results_filename_base` = Write this according to how it is written in the `.cas` base file.
 Do not add the extension.
-4. *output_excel_file_name=* Choose a name for the **.xlsx output file which is saved in auto-saved-results.
+* `output_excel_file_name`=` Choose a name for the `.xlsx` output file which is saved in auto-saved-results.
 ***
-`file_creator.py`
-Python script that has two functions:
+`file_creator.py`: Python script that has two functions:

-* `cas_creator`: Creates the required number .cas files based on a standard (base) .cas file.
-For this project,  .cas files are created based on random friction coefficients with a fixed range of values extracted from the input parameters excel file ***.xlsx from Use-case-xlsx folder.
-Since every .cas file and calibration parameter might be different, the code block denoted as : (## This code block should be changed according to the used .cas base file.)  in this python script should be modified according to the .cas base file.
+* `cas_creator`: Creates the required number `.cas` files based on a standard (base) `.cas` file.
+For this project,  `.cas` files are created based on random friction coefficients with a fixed range of values extracted from the input parameters excel file `.xlsx` from Use-case-xlsx folder.
+Since every `.cas` file and calibration parameter might be different, the code block denoted as : (## This code block should be changed according to the used `.cas` base file.)  in this python script should be modified according to the `.cas` base file.

-Additionally, returns a list of the random parameters that were used to create the .cas files and a list of the output *.slf files’ paths.
+Additionally, returns a list of the random parameters that were used to create the `.cas` files and a list of the output `.slf` files’ paths.

 * `sim_output_df`: Creates a data frame of the model outputs and saves it as an excel file in the auto-saved-results.
 ***